openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 Vector file
 ###########

 Use this option to upload a custom vector file.
 Select the :guilabel:`Vector file` method in the dropdown list.
 A file manager widget (1) will be displayed below, allowing you to search and select a vector file stored in your SEPAL environment (see `How to exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html#exchange-files-with-sepal>`_).
-The below dropdown list named :guilabel:`Column` (2) is useful to filter features of the vector file.
-The default option is :guilabel:`Use all features`, which means that any filter is used.
+The dropdown list, :guilabel:`Column` (2), is useful to filter features of the vector file.
+The default option is :guilabel:`Use all features`, meaning any filter is used.
 To filter the collection, select a column and a :guilabel:`Value` (3) in the corresponding dropdown list, then select the :guilabel:`Select AOI` button.

 .. thumbnail:: ../_images/feature/aoi_selector/method_vector_file.png
    :title: Module vector file